HashmatShadab/Robust-LLaVA/docs/EVAL.md

 ```bash
 bash bash/llava_eval.sh $DATA_ROOT $MODEL_PATH $ENCODER $GPU true false false false false false false apgd $EPSILON
 ```
-where `$EPSILON` is the perturbation budget for adversarial evaluation.
-For example, to evaluate the model on Flickr with an epsilon of 2/255, set `$EPSILON=2`.

 To evaluate the clean performance of model on Flickr, run the following command:
 ```bash